These 10 stories of women in the bible will encourage and inspire you to see the pivotal role your own life plays in the God’s story!

 Her impact can be seen on her son, Samuel, a great prophet and guide for the Israelites during King Saul and David’s time.

 Her story is another rags-to-riches tale.
 Her name was Hadassah, and she was an orphan and an exile.
-Mordecai, her cousin, took care of her as his own child.
+Her cousin Mordecai took care of her as his own child.

 When the king was looking for a wife through an unusual beauty pageant, the young girl was forcibly taken away from her cousin to compete for the king’s favor.
 Her name was changed to Esther, which means ‘star.’
 She did become a star.